Land of Toys: The Land of Toys in the original novel

 The original representation of the Land of Toys mixes the aspects of a morality tale with those of social critique.

 Children (depending upon the translation of the original Italian, the novel has included both boys and girls or only boys) are lured there by the Coachman with the promise of never having to go to school or work again and being able to spend their whole time having fun, and the graffiti on all the walls is proof of that.

-The children there were described as playing with nuts, playing with battledores, playing with balls, riding velocipedes, riding wooden horses, playing hide and seek and chasing each other.
-Some were dressed in straw while eating lighted tow.
-Some were doing some reciting.
-Some were singing.
-Some were walking on their hands.
-Some were trundling hoops.
-Some were dressed as generals commanding others dressed as soldiers.
-Some were laughing.
-Some were shouting.
-Some were calling out.
-Some clapped their hands.
-Some whistled.
-Some clucked as if they were pretending to be hens laying eggs.
-In other words, it was pandemonium here.
+Described as a scene of pandemonium, the children there were described as playing with nuts, playing with battledores, playing with balls, riding velocipedes, riding wooden horses, playing hide and seek and chasing each other.
+Some were dressed in straw while eating lighted tow, doing some reciting, singing, walking on their hands, trundling hoops, dressing as generals commanding others dressed as soldiers, laughing, shouting, calling out, clapping their hands, whistling, or clucking as if they were pretending to be hens laying eggs.

 There were also canvas theaters erected which was crowded by children from morning to evening.
 The walls of some house had messages on them that said, "Long live playthings!
 We will have no more schools!
-Down with arithmetic!”
+Down with arithmetic!"
 There was also fine sentiments in bad spelling.

 Finally, after months of reckless abandonment, the true purpose of the land is revealed.
 As a result of their immodest behavior and ignorance, and what is treated almost as a natural consequence, they become donkeys (in Italian culture, the donkey is symbolic of ignorance, stupidity, goofiness and labor).
 Pinocchio learned of the "donkey fever" from a marmot.

-First the children's ears sprout out into those of a donkey.
+The first sign of the transformation.

 The transformation is not instantaneous, but usually happens in the span of a single day: